illucid-matthew/slint-swift-bindings/README.md

 To build the example, run:

-    $ mkdir build
+    $ mkdir build && cd build
-    $ cmake -B build -GNinja
+    $ cmake .. -GNinja
-    $ cmake --build build
+    $ cmake --build .
-    $ ./build/Example/Example
+    $ ./Example/Example

-~~You should then see:~~
+You should then see:
-_Note: This is out of date._

-    Hello from the Swift application 🏗️!
-    Hello from the Swift library! 🔨
-    Setting up timer ⏰ (random value: 28)
+    ⏰ Setting up a timer to fire in three seconds… Created timer 1
-    Starting event loop 🔁
+    Starting event loop.

-And then it will hang for 5 seconds.
+And then it will hang for 3 seconds.
 Then, you'll see:

-    Called from event loop 👍 (random value: 28)
-    Done! 🤓
+    ⏰ Timer fired!
+    😎 I was invoked from a unstructured task, after the event loop started!

 ## How It Works